trupti407/DVWA-SQL-Injection-Report/README.md

 This project was performed in a controlled lab environment for educational and learning purposes only.

-## Internship Project
+## 🏢 Internship Context

-This project was developed as part of my Cybersecurity Internship at **Cryptonic Area** under the domain of Cybersecurity & Ethical Hacking.
+This project was completed as part of my Cybersecurity Internship at Cryptonic Area.

-Through this project, I gained practical experience in:
+The objective was to develop a security researcher mindset by:
-- Web application vulnerabilities
+- Identifying vulnerabilities
-- SQL Injection testing
+- Analyzing risk & impact
-- Understanding insecure coding practices
+- Creating proof-of-concept documentation
-- Secure development concepts
+- Suggesting remediation strategies

-This hands-on project helped me understand real-world security threats and mitigation techniques.
+This project strengthened my understanding of both offensive and defensive security concepts.